kangminsukdotcom/blog/content/blog/jeju-city-guidebook.md

 - Visitors who would rather walk or use transit than rent a car
 - Anyone who wants to visit the stores, restaurants, and historic sites locals love

-A good guidebook is a great investment; it saves you hours of trial and error.
+A guidebook should save you hours of trial and error.
 Ours comes as a Google Sheet, and  you can download as Excel or PDF.
 The book will always be on your phone.
 Also, every place has a direct Naver Map link for quick navigation.

 [Check out the book](https://jejudeers.itch.io/jeju-city-like-a-local) and [let me know](https://letterbird.co/kang) if you have any questions.
 We hope this guidebook offers you a glimpse of the Jeju we love.❤️